-Are there other services which, in your opinion, if offered, would help ensure that no barriers exist to public participation on Committees?
+a Are there other services which, in your opinion, if offered, would help ensure that no barriers exist to public participation on Committees?
 Nothing at the moment.
 Wasn't aware of childcare expenses.
 Parking is an issue.
 Services adequate.
 Nothing to add.
 Would like to see Elder involement with an offer of an honorarium, given stature.
 All covered.
 Main barrier is timing of the meeting.
 No. Well covered.
 May consider taxi as an option.
-Provided information regarding social inclusion quidelines. b Are the services provided for, in the amounts or mechanisms provided for, adequate to encourage public participation?
+Provided information regarding social inclusion auidelines. b Are the services provided for, in the amounts or mechanisms provided for, adequate to encourage public participation?
 Adequate but maybe not enough to encourage participation.
 This Committee does not have much public participation.
 People don't know or don't care until they have a complaint.
 That or they don't know process or that they have a say.
 Unless people are interested, they aren't going to go looking for information.
-Committee in campaigns Yes, the agendas are on the website and public will write in or attend meeting. response with different public events that lead to public participation.
+Committee in campaigns Yes, the agendas are on the website and public will write in or attend meeting.
+With naming process, few know how it happens and are not engaged.
+We don't have people from Newcomer or Indigineous communities feeling connected to the process or bringing names forward.
+There is room to bring in public participation in the process. response with different public events that lead to public participation.
 Time of the meetings might be biggest barrier to public attendance and corresponding with the Committee in advance could be a barrier.
-Length of meetings dictates that we know of requests in advance Media has attended and sometimes genera public.
-In her opinion, many people that participate in civic committees are usually more affluent!
+Length of meetings dictates that we know of requests in advance.
+Want public participation.
+We do word of mouth.
+Organziations come to us, do presentations.
+City has good social media presence right now.
+Media has attended and sometimes general public.
+In her opinion, many people that participate in civic committees are usually more affluentl.
 Also, generally, people less affluent are less engaged in civic processes, for a number of reasons (working multiple jobs, crisis, not knowing what opportunities are available, not feel comfortable or competent that they have anything valuable to share/offer, disillusionment in the processes, etc.) If the City is looking at barriers, diversity of membership, etc, this might be considered.
-4 Do you have any further comments or suggestions?
-Nothing to add, Nothing to add.
+14 Do you have any further comments or suggestions?
+Nothing to add.
+Nothing to add.
 Nothing to add, again noted size of the Committee needs to be addressed.
-Content-based Admin lead in charge of the agenda and tie into Council priorities.
-Council lead could meet with Chairs to reconnect and strengthen relationships with Committees.
 Broader context provided so Committee can connect the dots.
 Development of Canadian Disabilities Act, would like City to provide a leadership role prior to the CDA making them act.
 Wants the City to be proactive.
 Nothing to add.
 Nothing to add.
 There have been many name changes in recent years.
 Future would like "Transportation" instead of "Traffic" ties in with SPC, policies and reporting.